“The Cheese Factor” Top Tips for Implementing EdTech in School

 2. Use Tassomai’s launch presentation

 Devote a lesson to launching Tassomai.
 Allow students to set-up the program and explain the benefits.
 90% get an A*-C (9-4) grade if they use the program well, that’s a big motivator!
-They really love the interface too - the mobile phone generation love completing things and getting items checked off their list, so wiping out orange and red from their progress wheels gives them a lot of satisfaction.
+They really love the interface too - the mobile phone generation love completing things and getting items checked off their list, so completing their daily goal gives them a lot of satisfaction.

 3. Make it fun